Metarank Docs

 If you just want to get started, try:

-• the quickstart tutorial of implementing Learning-to-Rank on top of your search engine.
+• the tutorial of implementing Learning-to-Rank on top of your search engine.

 • a guide on using cross-encoder LLM for search reranking of building an LLM-based neural search.

-• a Collaborative Filtering recommendations guide to create a "you may also like" widget as seen on many e-commerce stores.
+• a to create a "you may also like" widget as seen on many e-commerce stores.

 Why Metarank?